Staff and Affiliates

 Nashelly Meneses is a Postdoctoral Research Associate and Program Coordinator of NAU’s Field Experience in Conservation Biology.
 She employs field, greenhouse, and molecular (DNA fingerprinting and sequencing) approaches to understand the genetic, environmental, and anthropogenic factors that affect plant-insect interactions in tropical and temperate forests.

 > Email Nashelly Meneses

-Lara Schmit is the Director Communications and Outreach for the Merriam-Powell Center, managing the Center's pubic affairs activities such as web content development and media relations.
-Lara coordinated the 12th Biennial Conference of Science and Management on the Colorado Plateau.
+Lara Schmit is the Director Communications for the Merriam-Powell Center.
+She is responsible for the Center's public affairs and outreach activities, including web content development and media relations.
+Lara also coordinates scientific conferences and meetings for the Center, including the 12th Biennial Conference of Science and Management on the Colorado Plateau.

 > Email Lara Schmit

 Sommer is a Research Assistant Professor and the MPCER’s Director of Education.

 His research and teaching interests include insect community ecology,